MicrosoftDocs/Viva/Viva/solutions/glint-insights-integration-overview.md

 - The employee's **Glint user email** must be added to their [Entra ID](https://go.microsoft.com/fwlink/?linkid=2238425).
 - All **Glint user email domains** must be added to your **tenant's MAC domain list**.
-- Optional, but recommended: Enable **Require Entra ID for links in survey emails** in General Settings from the Glint admin  dashboard.
+- Optional, but highly recommended: Enable **Require Entra ID for links in survey emails** in General Settings from the Glint admin  dashboard.

 ## Set up the integration